Baker announces vaccine eligibility dates for all state residents over the age of 16

 The state’s timeline adheres to the original timetable for the three vaccine eligibility phases that were initially announced in December, according to Baker.

-On March 22, residents over the age of 60 and workers in the following sectors will become eligible to get vaccinated:
+On March 22, about 810,000 people, including residents over the age of 60 and workers in the following sectors will become eligible to get vaccinated:

 - Restaurant or café workers